VirtualButFake/create-roblox/README.md

 ## Contributions

-Contributions are always welcomed; I can't keep this up to date myself forever, so if there are any packages/tools/whatever that are deemed worth adding, feel free to open a PR!
+Contributions are always welcomed; I can't keep this up to date myself forever, so if there are any packages/tools/whatever that are deemed worth adding, feel free!
+Code should follow the Prettier and ESLint rules for this repository.
+To contribute, fork this repository, make your changes, and create a pull request.
+Please make sure to test your changes before creating a pull request.

 ## License